JeffreyZhuang/Autopilot-documentation/README.md

 # Calibration

-Use recorded data for compass calibration
+Use recorded data for compass, accelerometer, and gyroscope calibration

 # ESC Calibration